quintype/malibu/why-malibu.md

 Malibu starts with a sub second First Contentful Paint and First Meaningful Paint by default.
 Even when multiple rich components are added, most malibu based sites load sub 2 seconds.
 Multiple components are available for performance tuning, like [LazyLoadImages](https://developers.quintype.com/quintype-node-components/LazyLoadImages.html)

+### Design it your way

+Malibu does not enforce any constraints on the design of your site.
+You can build any kind of UI on top of malibu.

 ### Wide range of Logic Components available

 Malibu includes [@quintype/components](https://developers.quintype.com/quintype-node-components), a set of viewless components to handle common patterns like logins, paywalls, lazy loading images, and infinite scroll.